floriansemm/ExposeBundle/README.md

 }
 ```

-Add the bundle to your `config.yml`
+Add the configuration to your `config.yml`

 ```yaml
 fs_expose: ~